Embraer 170/190 (E-Jet) family

-Embraer's second family of regional jets, after the EMB145 series, is one of conventional design.
-This means a low swept wing, two jet engines under the wings and a horizontal stabiliser attached to the rear fuselage.
-As this is quite a frequently used configuration it may be difficult to recognise.
-Common for all aircraft in the family are the shape of the nose, similar to the larger Boeing 787, the triangular dorsal fin, engines with separate fan and core exhausts and pointy tailcone.
+Embraer's second family of regional jets, after the EMB145 series, is one of a conventional design.
+This means low swept wings, two jet engines under the wings and a horizontal stabiliser attached to the rear fuselage.
+As this is quite a frequently used configuration it may be difficult to recognise the E-Jet family.
+Common for all aircraft in the family are the shape of the nose, similar to the larger Boeing 787, the short triangular dorsal fin, engines with separate fan and core exhausts and pointed tailcone with APU exhaust.

 Different versions

-To differentiate between the subtypes you have to look at
+To differentiate between the E-Jet subtypes you have to look at

 - the length of the fuselage